babyakja/GA_capstone_project/README.md

 ---

-__An exploration into Kanye's lyrics changing over time using Machine Learning__
+__An exploration into Kanye's lyrics and state of mind using Machine Learning__

-> "I miss the old Kanye"
-> "He's lost it"

-Kanye West is highly polarizing figure due to his atypical behavior and rece.
-On his most recent album declar bipolar easy to scoff or dismiss as crzy bipolar affects x number of people in parts ofthier
+Kanye West is highly polarizing figure due to his recent behavior and publicly questionable conduct back to the MTV awards in 200X.
+Recently, on his latest album _ye_, he declares on the cover “I hate being Bi-Polar, its awesome” and sings about it being his superpower on the song _Yikes_.
+It may be easy to scoff at or dismiss such a condition as being crazy but the reality of bipolar disorder affectsing (x number) of people is an actual problem needing to be addressed.

 __Resources Used:__